Sun Chuanfang: Death

 Sun relocated to the British concession of Tianjin, where he took the tonsure and announced his retirement from worldly affairs in favor of becoming a Buddhist monk.
 However, on 13 November 1935 Sun was assassinated in Tianjin by Shi Jianqiao, the daughter of Shi Congbin, who ten years earlier had been commander of units in Shandong.
 In October 1925, during the second war between the Zhili and Fengtian cliques, Shi Congbin had been captured by Sun Chuanfang, who had had him summarily decapitated and his head mounted on a pike.
-She was later pardoned by the Kuomintang government.
+Following the assassination, Shi Jianqiao was convicted for murder, but was later pardoned by the Kuomintang government.